listr2/listr2/docs/listr/environment.md

 Given the latest changes on `ts-node`, `jest`, and `ts-jest` allowed us to move everything in the repository to `esm`.
 This enabled the repository starting from version <Version version="v6" /> to use dynamic imports for anything that is using an `esm` module.
 So from that version and upward, everything should be up to date with the upstream of the dependencies.
 So keeping the `cjs` version does not hinder us from updating the given packages.

-### Disadvantages

-- We have to bundle two instances, which doubles our distribution size.
-- The community is moving to pure `esm` modules. [sindresorhus](https://github.com/sindresorhus) who is the maintainer of many-core `npm` packages ([cheers!](https://github.com/sponsors/sindresorhus) ) has to lead the movement with the deprecated `node.js` `10` support.
+> The community is moving to pure `esm` modules. [sindresorhus](https://github.com/sindresorhus) who is the maintainer of many-core `npm` packages ([cheers!](https://github.com/sponsors/sindresorhus) ) has to lead the movement with the deprecated `node.js` `10` support.
 You can read more about it [here](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c) in his post.